-The term 'Penny Stocks' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Penny Stocks' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Penny stocks are those securities that usually trade for comparatively lower prices, off of the big stock exchanges, and with smaller market capitalizations.
 Many analysts and investors look at these securities as higher in risk and extremely speculative.
 This is because they feature significant bid and ask spreads, less liquidity, smaller followings, and lesser capitalization and disclosure requirements.
 Many of these smaller stocks trade on the pink sheets or OTC Bulletin Board in what is known as the “over the counter market.”

 Penny stocks used to be those which traded for under a dollar, but thanks to the SEC this is no longer the case.
 The SEC altered the definition so that all stock shares which trade for less than $5 are now considered to be a penny stock.
 These companies have fewer listing requirements, regulations, and filings which govern them.

 It is important to remember that penny stocks best suit investors who can stand more risk.
 They come with greater amounts of volatility which can lead to steep losses or possibly greater returns.
 The lower volumes and greater amounts of risk are why the moves in these stocks can be staggering.
 These companies struggle with fewer resources and less cash, but sometimes achieve breakthroughs that can catapult their share prices higher.
 It is safer to trade or invest in penny stocks which are listed on the NASDAQ or the AMEX American Stock Exchange because these exchanges more vigorously regulate their constituent companies.